Sunday Bloody Sunday: Reception

 U2 were aware when they decided to record "Sunday Bloody Sunday" that its lyrics could be misinterpreted as sectarian, and possibly place them in danger.
 Some of the Edge's original lyrics explicitly spoke out against violent rebels, but they were omitted to protect the group.
 Even without these lyrics, some listeners still considered it to be a rebel song—even one which glorifies the events of the two Bloody Sundays to which the lyrics refer.

 Commercially, the single had its biggest impact in the Netherlands, where it reached number 3 on the national charts.
-In the US, the song gained significant album-oriented rock radio airplay, and together with the earlier "New Year's Day" helped expose U2 to a mainstream American rock audience.
+In the United States, the song gained significant album-oriented rock radio airplay, and together with the earlier "New Year's Day" helped expose U2 to a mainstream American rock audience.